The author is a guitarist and bassist with over 35 years of experience as a musician.

-There a bunch of different mini amp models made by many different manufacturers.
-How can you know which one will give you the best sound, has the best features and will stand up to the stress of everyday play?
+They're a bunch of different mini amp models made by many different manufacturers.
+How can you know which one will give you the best sound, has the best features, and will stand up to the stress of everyday play?

 First of all, don’t get too excited.
 While they may last a long time if you treat them well, they’re hardly designed to withstand the rigors of the road.

 As for features, you’re basically looking at 1-3 watt, battery-powered amps with two or three-inch speakers, a couple of knobs to adjust volume, gain, and tone, a headphone jack and an AC adaptor plug.
 While some of them have unique features, none are ground-breaking in their design.
 They don’t need to be.

 And while many of these amps sound good for their size, none of them are going to sound like their big brothers.